EPCCed/eidf-docs/docs/services/s3/tutorial.md

 python -m pip install boto3
 ```

-### Configure Python to connect to the EIDF S3 service
+### Configure Python to connect to the EIDF S3 Service

 TODO: Does boto3 use '.aws'?
 Which environment variables does boto3 use?
 Which Python `botocore.config` parameters?
 Where best to put all this?
 Clean this up!